Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 - Pitta: Room temperature water with a few fresh mint leaves or cucumber

-- Kapha: Hot water with lemon, fresh ginger, and a pinch of black pepper
+- Kapha: Hot water with lemon, fresh ginger and a pinch of black pepper

-Avoid cold water, coffee, or checking your phone before completing this step.
+Avoid cold water, coffee, or checking your phone before this step.
 The morning is for your body first.

 5. Oil Pulling (Gandusha)